taiyuechain/docs/docs/source/taiyuepublic/Managing-your-accounts.md

 format, it is actually order of creation

-It is safe to transfer the entire directory or the individual keys therein between truechain nodes.
+It is safe to transfer the entire directory or the individual keys therein between taipublicchain nodes.
 Note that in case you are adding keys to your node from a different node, the order of accounts may change.
 So make sure you do not rely or change the index in your scripts or code snippets.